veratechnz/git-basics/README.md

 git commit-am"commiting branch changes"

-#### Then Go Back To The Master, Pull It To Get The Latest Update, And Finally Merge It With Your Branch/Changes
+#### Then go back to the master, Pull the master to get the latest update.
+Finally merge it with your branch/changes
 git checkout master

 git pull

 git merge melsbranch

 #### Then commit and push the updated master to the remote (Git Servers)
 git add -A